 But hold up, what keeps those Ironman Triathletes going despite “the wall?”
 Do they have a secret us average folks don’t?

 The difference between me and that triathlete is that when that sensation hits, I tell myself DONE!
-As soon as I do, the reality of “done” seeps in, that thought triggers another thought like it and all of a sudden, those blisters feel like volcanos, I notice excruciating chaffing under my arms, my knees feel like 100 pound weights.
+As soon as I do, the reality of “done” seeps in, that thought triggers another thought like it and all of a sudden, those blisters feel like volcanoes, I notice excruciating chafing under my arms, my knees feel like 100-pound weights.
 My body stops, I stop, and I come to believe it’s because my body is done.